Resignation and Termination

 If you voluntarily resign, the amount of notice you are required to give your supervisor is equal to your annual vacation accrual.
 If you do not give the appropriate notice you will lose your accrued vacation.

-All Iona College property including but not limited to keys, business cards, ID badge, parking permit, cell phones, credit cards, tools, uniforms, library books and computer related equipment must be returned to your supervisor upon termination.
+All Iona University property including but not limited to keys, business cards, ID badge, parking permit, cell phones, credit cards, tools, uniforms, library books and computer related equipment must be returned to your supervisor upon termination.